-Several states that relaxed stay-at-home orders and reopened businesses between mid-May and early June are now seeing surges in COVID-19 cases, and restrictions are once again being imposed in many places, including California.
+Several states that relaxed stay-at-home orders and reopened businesses between mid-May and early June saw surges in COVID-19 cases shortly thereafter, and restrictions are once again being imposed in many places, including California.

 The fact is, there will be a risk of spreading and/or contracting coronavirus until we have a widely administered and effective vaccine.
 In the meanwhile, it will be crucial to follow the Center for Disease Control and Prevention’s (CDC) social distancing guidelines and to keep abreast of your state and county guidelines as well.

 When it comes to deciding whether or not to host (or attend) a gathering of any size this summer, “First and foremost, it is best to know what your local and state public health departments are saying about the reopening of your area,” says Registered Dietitian Anne-Marie Gloster.